google/digitalbuildings/ontology/docs/building_config.md

 ## Notes

 [^1]: Practically speaking, the entry typically corresponds to the controller,
-    which may or may not map to exactly one complete piece of equipment.
+    which may or may not map to exactly one complete piece of equipment. \
 [^2]:
-     It is anticipated that non 1:1 mapping will only apply to HVAC equipment.
+     It is anticipated that non 1:1 mapping will only apply to HVAC equipment. \
 [^3]:
      A fully compliant UDMI payload uses standard names for units, formatted with points in the payload using the fully qualified path `points.<name>.present_value` and units in metadata with the path ` pointset.points.<name>.units`.
-A UDMI compliant field will use the exact text (case insensitive) for multi-states, and all states defined for the f ield will be used.
+A UDMI compliant field will use the exact text (case insensitive) for multi-states, and all states defined for the field will be used. \
 [^5]: A user would almost never define all the sections in a single entity, but
-    all are shown below for illistration purposes.
+    all are shown below for illistration purposes. \
 [^6]: An unstated assumption here is that the CDM registry scope and the scope
     of the config file are the same.
 This guarantees that a unique ID can befound in the CDM registry for each entity.